 A comprehensive guide to travelling with strollers

 International travel is back on the cards again, hurray!
-Whether you’re going on a family vacation or heading back to see your family, travelling with kids can be pretty daunting, especially in today’s climate.
+Whether you’re going on a family vacation or heading back to see your family, travelling with kids can be pretty daunting.
 The thought of towing your luggage, carry-on bags, car seats and strollers makes you nervous.
 And you’re probably fretting over whether you should take your everyday stroller or if you need a compact cabin-sized stroller.

 Travel strollers are not like passports; they’re not a mandatory component of each holiday.
 Depending on your destination, itinerary, and your child’s habits and preferences, you may actually leave your (travel) stroller behind or take your everyday stroller (plus a travel bag) with you.
 We’ve broken down the essentials you need to know, so sit back, relax and read on!